Phil Nevin: Draft and minor leagues

 Nevin played third base and left field in 1993.
 He batted .286 that season, with 10 home runs and 91 RBIs.
 He had a .359 on-base percentage (OBP) and .413 slugging percentage (SLG).
 Baseball America rated him the 24th best prospect before the 1994 season.
 He returned to Tucson that year, posting a .263 batting average with 12 home runs and 71 RBIs.
 He had a .343 OBP, and .393 SLG.
 Nevin also played first base.
 His major-league debut, however, was delayed both by his defense (61 errors in his first two seasons) and the MLB 1994–95 work stoppage.

 The Astros traded Caminiti to the San Diego Padres before the 1995 season.
 With Caminiti no longer blocking his path to the major leagues, Nevin hoped he would be named the Astros' starting third baseman.
 But the Astros did not invite him to spring training.
 Nevin attributed the snub to his refusal to work out with replacement players during the work stoppage.
 Not wanting to be seen as "scabs" by the Major League Baseball Players Association, minor league players who felt they would play in MLB after the resolution of the strike felt pressure to avoid playing with replacement players, while career minor-leaguers were happy to get a taste of the major leagues.
 When prospects including Nevin and Billy Wagner refused to play with the replacement players, Astros' general manager Bob Watson issued an ultimatum, saying anyone who refused to play in the team's first exhibition game would be sent out of camp until further notice and be held in breach of contract.
 The Astros sent Nevin back to Tucson to start the 1995 season, while Dave Magadan started at third base on Opening Day.
 The Astros also planned to use Shipley and Chris Donnels at third base.

 With the Toros in 1995, Nevin's batting average improved to .291.
 He also posted a .367 OBP, and .463 SLG, while contributing seven home runs and 41 RBIs.

+Houston Astros (1995)

 The Astros promoted him on June 10, 1995, and he made his major-league debut a day later.
 Nevin played 18 games for the Astros during the 1995 season.
 He struggled with the Astros, however, batting .117 with no home run, one RBI, a .221 OBP, and .133 SLG in 60 at-bats.
 When he learned of his demotion to Tucson on July 5 in Colorado, Nevin cursed at Watson and Astros manager Terry Collins.
 After Watson called for an apology, Nevin said he would use the incident as a learning experience in controlling his temper.

+Detroit Tigers (1995–1997)

 The Astros acquired pitcher Mike Henneman from the Detroit Tigers for a player to be named later on August 10; Nevin was identified as the player five days later.
 In 1996, Nevin played in Class AA for the Tigers with the Jacksonville Suns of the Southern League, where he was converted into a catcher by Jacksonville manager and former catcher Bill Plummer.